IcyStarFrost/Lambda-Players/README.md

 `LambdaOnUAloaded( UActionTable )`

 Called when all default UActions (Universal Actions, functions that randomly get called.
 Example being weapon switching) have been made.
 Use this hook if you want add a function to the UActions.
 Use table.insert to add functions to the UActionTable.

+`LambdaOnToolsLoaded`

+Called when all default tools are loaded.
+Use this hook if you want to add custom tools with `AddToolFunctionToLambdaTools()` See lambda/sv_b_toolguntools.lua for tool examples